A-Nafissi/A-Nafissi/README.md

 - 👋 Hi, I’m Nafissi.
-Linguist & NLP Engineer
+Language engineer & NLP researcher
 - 💞️ I’m interested in anything related to Natural Language Processing
 - 🌱 I’m currently diving deep into NLP with Python
 - 👀 I’m looking to work/collaborate on any project in this domain